-“If people walked away from that booth with one takeaway,” says Carl Hauck (Chief Financial Officer), “it was that making records is the most reliable way to reduce your taxable income.”
+“If people walked away from that booth with one takeaway,” says Carl Hauck (Managing Director, Email), “it was that making records is the most reliable way to reduce your taxable income.”

 Sunjacket’s sophomore album, More Lifelike, is dark, yet optimistic; synth-driven and melodic; with acoustic-electronic hybrid beats and spatial sound design that envelop the introspection of the songwriting.
 It’s the background music a quality assurance engineer might put on in the days leading up to their triumphant resignation; it’s headphone rock for spreadsheet lovers.

 “We’re trying to say something with this music that can’t be said with a slide deck,” says Garret Bodette (SVP, Agency Communications).
 “At the same time, we have an obligation to meet the client’s demands when it comes to the physical packaging.
 The typography alone needs to say, ‘This 180-gram vinyl record, derived from virgin PVC, will help soothe your eco-anxiety.’
 And that’s a tall order.
 These are the kinds of pixels we’re massaging every day.
 Is it one to the right?
 Two to the left?
 Sometimes, it’s both.”